Feel

 - How do I want to be supported?
 What things will I find helpful and what things will I not find helpful?

-Communicating and sharing your thoughts with someone you trust will help.
+Communicate and share your thoughts with someone you trust, as this can help too.
 It may be that they have encountered a similar problem and can talk you through how they managed this.

 About our health information